 The State of Things is a black-and-white film of old ladies at a Salvation Army jumble sale with a love song by the Egyptian singer Umm Kulthum on the soundtrack.
 The exact location of the film is unclear, and Nashashibi has said that many people, when first seeing the grainy footage, assume the women to be from some non-British culture or from an earlier time.

 In 2003, Nashashibi won the Beck's Futures prize, the first woman to do so, for The State of Things.
+In 2017 she was nominated for the Turner Prize.
 Her work is held in the collection of the Tate.